RandomOgre101/LoopAI-Store-Monitoring-Task/README.md

   - **Edge Case:** Handled after each iteration to make sure the uptime + downtime for the hour is equal to 60 minutes
   - **Edge Case:** Store might not have business hours for a particular day or days, which we have assumed to be closed and not part of calculations.
 In that case, it is skipped.
-  - **Edge Case:**: Two consecutive timestamps might have the same data for an hour, handled as explained above
+  - **Edge Case:**: Two consecutive timestamps might have the same hour in timestamp, handled as explained above

 - ### For the last week calculation: